 There will be 2 written tests to be graded during the theory portion of the program.
-You must pass with an 80% average or better in order to attend clinical.
-Students are given the opportunity to retake one test in order to bring up their average if necessary.
+You must pass with an 80% average or better in order to successfully earn your certificate of completion.
+Students are given the opportunity to retake one test in order to bring up their average, if necessary.